 Public Input: All are welcome to attend the Board's meetings, using the Zoom options or in person, in order to observe and to offer thoughts during the "Public Participation" period of the meeting.
-For support to participate during a meeting, let us know how we might help by emailing leon@ccmhb.org.
+For support to participate during a meeting, let us know how we might help by emailing stephanie@ccmhb.org.

-If the meeting time is not convenient, you may still communicate with the Board and public by emailing leon@ccmhb.org any written comments which you would like read to the Board during the meeting.
-Your feedback is appreciated, though the time for each person's comments may be limited.
+If the time of the meeting is not convenient, you may still communicate with the Board and public by emailing stephanie@ccmhb.org any written comments which you would like us to read to the Board during the meeting.
+Your feedback is appreciated, but be aware that the time for each person's comments may be limited to five minutes.